curley147/go-regex/README.md

 1. Enter: git clone https://github.com/curley147/go-regex.git
 2. Change into the folder: cd go-regex
-3. Compile the first file with the following command. go build Problem-sheet-3.go
+3. Compile the file with the following command: go build Problem-sheet-3.go
-4. Run the executable produced. go run Problem-sheet-3.go.
+4. Run the executable produced: go run Problem-sheet-3.go.
 5. Follow program instructions.

-Repeat steps 3 and 4 above, replacing the filenames as appropriate
+Each question on the Problem sheet is referred in each commit name to Problem-sheet-3.go (ie "Q1 complete" refers to Q1 etc.)
 Built with: These programs were built using Visual Studio Code.

 Acknowledements: stackoverflow github golang/regex.org